-Vivo, one of the world’s largest mobile device manufacturers, is now integrating Trustonic’s device and application security technology.
+Vivo, one of the world’s largest mobile device manufacturers, is now integrating Trustonic’s device security and application security technology.
 Headquartered in China, Vivo has grown exponentially since its foundation in 2009 and is now present in over 100 countries worldwide.
 The move means that Trustonic’s security technology is now used by 9 of the top 10 Android device manufacturers worldwide.

 Vivo uses the Trustonic Secured Platform (TSP), including the Trustonic Trusted Execution Environment (TEE)*, to enhance the security of its devices and to safeguard the privacy of its customers.
 Incorporating TSP into its devices also enables Vivo to comply with Chinese IFAA (Alipay) and WeChatPay requirements and, internationally, Google’s CTS, all of which mandate the use of hardware-backed security in Android devices.